dell-ai-engineering/ZooExamples4CDSW/README.md

 ## Pre-requisites
 Environment:
--See each indivdual example model for specific requirements
+- See each indivdual example model for specific requirements

 Run Model with CDSW:
 - Build the Analytics Zoo Engine.
 See detailed information [here](https://github.com/dell-ai-engineering/bigdlengine4cdsw).